Making Money From Buying Stocks

-Investors today commonly refer to Graham's strategy as "buying and holding".
-To be more specific, as an investor in common stocks, you need to focus on total return and make a decision to invest for the long-term, which means at an absolute minimum, expecting to hold each new position for five years provided you've selected well-run companies with strong finances and a history of shareholder-friendly management practices.
+Investors today commonly refer to Graham's strategy as "buying and holding."
+To be more specific, as an investor in common stocks, you need to focus on total return and make a decision to invest for the long-term.
+This means that at an absolute minimum, expect to hold each new position for five years provided you've selected well-run companies with strong finances and a history of shareholder-friendly management practices.

-As an example, we selected four popular stocks below to show you how their prices increased in five years.
+As an example, you can view four popular stocks below to see how their prices increased over five years.

 High-profile investors like Warren Buffett and Charlie Munger have held onto stocks and businesses for 25+, even 50+ years to make the bulk of their money.
-And, other everyday investors have followed in their footsteps, taking small amounts of money and investing it longterm to amass tremendous wealth.
+Other everyday investors have followed in their footsteps, taking small amounts of money and investing it for the long term to amass tremendous wealth.
 Here are two noteworthy examples:

 When you buy a share of stock, you are buying a piece of a company.
 Imagine that Harrison Fudge Company, a fictional business, has sales of $10,000,000 and net income of $1,000,000.
 To raise money for expansion, the company’s founders approached an investment bank and had them sell stock to the public in an Initial Public Offering or IPO.

-They might have said, “Okay, we don’t think your growth rate is great, so we are going to price this so that future investors will earn 9% on their investment plus whatever growth you generate … that works out to around $11,000,000+ value for the whole company ($11 million divided by $1 million net income = 9% return on initial investment).”
-Now, we’re going to assume that the founders sold out completely instead of issuing stock to the public
+The investment bankers might have said, “Well, we don’t think your company's growth rate is overly ambitious, so we are going to price this stock so that future investors will earn a solid 9 percent on their investment plus whatever growth you generate … that works out to a value of about $11,000,000 or so for the whole company ($11 million divided by $1 million net income = 9 percent return on initial investment).”

-That means that each “piece” or share of stock is entitled to $2.72 of the profit ($1,000,000 profit ÷ 440,000 shares outstanding = $2.72 per share).
-This figure is known as Basic EPS (short for earnings per share).
-In other words, when you buy a share of Harrison Fudge Company, you are buying the right to your pro-rata profits.
+That means that each share of stock in Harrison Fudge is allocated $2.72 of the company's profit ($1,000,000 profit ÷ 440,000 shares outstanding = $2.72 per share).
+This figure is known as Basic Earnings Per Share (EPS).
+In other words, when you buy a share of Harrison Fudge Company, you are buying the right to your share of the company's profits.

-Were you to acquire 100 shares for $2,500, you would be buying $272 in annual profit plus whatever future growth (or losses) the company generated.
-If you thought that a new management could cause fudge sales to explode so that your pro-rata profits would be 5x higher in a few years, then this would be an extremely attractive investment.
+Consequently, if you acquired 100 shares for $2,500, you would be buying $272 in annual profit plus whatever future growth (or losses) the company generated.
+If you thought that a new management team could cause fudge sales to explode so that your share of profits would be 5x higher in a few years, then this would be an extremely attractive investment.

-What muddies up the situation is that you don’t actually see that $2.72 in profit that belongs to you.
+What muddies up the situation is that you don’t actually see your $2.72 per-share profits that belong to you.
 Instead, management and the Board of Directors have a few options available to them, which will determine the success of your holdings to a large degree:

-- It can send you a cash dividend for some portion or the entirety of your profit.
+- The company can send you a cash dividend for some portion or the entirety of your profit.
 This is one way to “return capital to shareholders.”
-You could either use this cash to buy more shares or go spend it any way you see fit.
+You could either use this cash to buy more shares or spend it any way you see fit.

-- It can repurchase shares on the open market and destroy them.
+- The firm can repurchase its shares on the open market and keep them in-house.

-- It can reinvest the funds into future growth by building more factories, stores, hiring more employees, increasing advertising, or any number of additional capital expenditures that are expected to increase profits.
+- It can reinvest the funds generated from selling stock into future growth by building more factories and stores, hiring more employees, increasing advertising, or any number of additional capital expenditures that are expected to increase profits.
 Sometimes, this may include seeking out acquisitions and mergers.

-Which is best for you as an owner?
-That depends entirely on the rate of return management can earn by reinvesting your money.
-If you have a phenomenal business—think Microsoft or Wal-Mart in the early days when they were both a tiny fraction of their current size—paying out any cash dividend is likely to be a mistake because those funds could be reinvested at a high rate.
+Which strategy is best for you as an owner depends entirely on the rate of return management can earn by reinvesting your money.
+If you have a phenomenal business—think Microsoft or Wal-Mart in the early days when they were both a tiny fraction of their current size—paying out any cash dividend is likely to be a mistake because those funds could be reinvested into the company and contribute to a higher growth rate.

-There were actually times during the first decade after Wal-Mart went public that it earned more than 60% on shareholder equity.
-That’s unbelievable.
+During the first decade after Wal-Mart went public, there were times in which it earned more than a 60 percent return on shareholder equity.
 Those kinds of returns typically only exist in fairy tales yet, under the direction of Sam Walton, the Bentonville-based retailer was able to pull it off and make a lot of associates, truck drivers, and outside shareholders rich in the process.

-Now that you see this, it’s easy to understand that your wealth is built primarily from:
+When you understand more about how stocks work, it’s easier to understand that your wealth is built primarily from:

-Alternatively, you can donate, spend, or pile these dividends up in cash.
+Alternatively, you can donate, spend, or save up these dividends in cash.

-Occasionally, during market bubbles, you may have the opportunity to make a profit by selling to someone for more than the company is worth.
-In the long-run, however, the investor’s returns are inextricably bound to the underlying profits generated by the operations of the businesses which he or she owns.
+Occasionally, during market bubbles, you may have the opportunity to make a profit by selling your stock to someone else for more than the company is worth.
+In the long run, however, the investor’s returns are inextricably bound to the underlying profits generated by the operations of the businesses which he or she owns.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.